Graph Neural Networks with a Distribution of Parametrized Graphs

 \section{Abstract}

 Traditionally, graph neural networks have been trained using a single observed graph.
 However, the observed graph represents only one possible realization.
 In many applications, the graph may encounter uncertainties, such as having erroneous or missing edges, as well as edge weights that provide little informative value.
 To address these challenges and capture additional information previously absent in the observed graph, we introduce latent variables to parameterize and generate multiple graphs.
-We obtain the maximum likelihood estimate of the network parameters in an Expectation-Maximization (EM) framework based on the multiple graphs.
+The parameters follow an unknown distribution to be estimated.
+We propose a formulation in terms of maximum likelihood estimation of the network parameters.
+Therefore, it is possible to devise an algorithm based on Expectation-Maximization (EM).
 Specifically, we iteratively determine the distribution of the graphs using a Markov Chain Monte Carlo (MCMC) method, incorporating the principles of PAC-Bayesian theory.
-Numerical experiments demonstrate improvements in performance against baseline models on node classification for heterogeneous graphs and graph regression on chemistry datasets.
+Numerical experiments demonstrate improvements in performance against baseline models on node classification for both heterogeneous and homogeneous graphs.

-\section{INTRODUCTION}
+\section{Introduction}

 Graph Neural Networks (GNNs) have facilitated graph representational learning by building upon Graph Signal Processing (GSP) principles and expanding their application in the domains of machine learning.
 Moreover, GNNs have demonstrated their effectiveness across a wide range of tasks in domains such as chemistry \citep{chemistry2017}, recommendation systems \citep{recommender2018,recommender2022}, financial systems \citep{financialhyp2021} and e-commerce settings \citep{ecommerce}, among others.
 However, GSP and GNNs conventionally rely on a fixed graph shift operator, such as the adjacency or Laplacian matrix, to analyze and learn from graph data, assuming that the given graph is accurate and noise-free.
 This approach has inherent limitations, considering that graph data is often uncertain.